Acadiana: Effects of hurricanes

 Like much of Louisiana, this area is subject to damaging hurricanes.
 On October 3, 2002, the central Acadiana region suffered a direct hit from category one Hurricane Lili.
 The hurricane caused most of Acadiana to lose power, and some areas lost phone service.
-In addition, some high-rise buildings in downtown Lafayette had windows broken, and the roofs were damaged of many homes throughout the region.
+In addition, some high-rise buildings in downtown Lafayette had windows broken, and the roofs of many homes were damaged throughout the region.
 The high winds of Lili toppled the tower of KLFY TV-10 onto the station's studio facilities.
 Only one injury inside the station was reported from the tower's collapse.

 The eastern Acadiana region was somewhat affected by Hurricane Katrina on August 29, 2005, although the damage was limited compared to the severe flooding farther east in Greater New Orleans.
 This area was used by many evacuees when they returned to the region as a "last stop" of temporary domicile before returning to Greater New Orleans.
 The Greater Baton Rouge area had already been handling numerous evacuees.
 Governor Kathleen Blanco made a public request that those returning not try to seek lodging in the capital due to this crisis of overpopulation.

 Lafayette and several other municipalities set up both public and church-run shelters to handle the influx.
 The largest of these shelters, run by the Red Cross, was the Lafayette sports arena (the Cajundome), holding a reported 9,800 persons.

 The western Acadiana region and east Texas were most affected by Hurricane Rita which hit on September 24, 2005.
 The Greater Lake Charles metropolitan area suffered the majority of the damage.